kyamagu/js-graph-annotator/README.md

              `index` field that has two index values pointing to `nodes`.
 See below for an example.
  * `onchange` - Callback function when the graph is updated.
-The function takes one argument `current_node`, which is the index of the updated node.
+The function takes one argument `currentNode`, which is the index of the updated node.
 Also `this` is set to the annotator object.
  * `onselect` - Callback function when a node is selected.
-The function takes one argument `current_node`, which is the index of the selected node.
+The function takes one argument `currentNode`, which is the index of the selected node.
 Also `this` is set to the annotator object.
  * `onload` - Callback function when the annotator is initialized.
 The context is set to the annotator object.
  * `container` - Container DOM element to initialize the graph annotator.
- * `line_width` - Line width of the graph.
+ * `lineWidth` - Line width of the graph.
 Each node and edge can overwrite this value by attributes.
- * `node_color` - Color of the node in RGB integer values in an array.
+ * `nodeColor` - Color of the node in RGB integer values in an array.
- * `edge_color` - Color of the edge in RGB integer values in an array.
+ * `edgeColor` - Color of the edge in RGB integer values in an array.
- * `node_diameter` - Diameter of nodes in pixels.
+ * `nodeDiameter` - Diameter of nodes in pixels.
- * `hit_distance` - Diameter in pixels to decide whether to select a closest node.
+ * `hitDistance` - Diameter in pixels to decide whether to select a closest node.

 Below is the an example of the graph structure.